 #7 USDA Endorsement – For U.S. travelers: the paperwork should be endorsed by your local APHIS Veterinary Services Office for 38 USD.

-#8 Mandatory Quarantine – 7 to 14 days upon arrival
+#8 Mandatory Quarantine – 14 days upon arrival

 WOOF, hope you enjoy learning all about dog-friendly Jakarta!
 Don’t forget to subscribe to my YouTube Channel: Wet Nose Escapades by Roger Wellington for fun dog travel videos!